teuler/robotling/README.md

   Eliminated the need for a timer.
 Added `spin_ms()`, which needs to be called once per loop and instead of `sleep_ms()` to keep board updated.
 This solution is superior to the use of a timer, because (i) it is deterministic (avoids randomly interrupting the program flow and, hence, inconsistencies) and (ii) makes the code compatible to CircuitPython, which does not (yet?) support timers.
+* 2019-01-12
+  - A few bug fixes, more drivers (dotstar, VL6180X).
+  - Works now also with the M4 Express Feather from Adafruit (and CircuitPython).